Courses in Political Science (PSC)

 Analysis of selected topics in American politics.
 May be repeated one time with different topic for a total of six-semester hours credit.
 Prerequisites: PSC 141 and 142.

-A study of the American federal constitutional provisions concerning the organization of government and the powers, rights, duties, and responsibilities of both the government and the individual citizen.
+A study of the constitutional sources of power & restraint for the federal government as well as the American federal constitutional provisions concerning the organization of government and the powers, rights, duties and responsibilities of both the government and individual citizen.
 Major Supreme Court cases will be analyzed and critiqued.
 Prerequisites: PSC 141 and 142.

 412. Public Opinion & American Democracy